Horace Annesley Vachell: Career

 After a short period in the Rifle Brigade, he went to California where he became partner in a land company.
 He is said to have introduced the game of polo to Southern California.

 After 17 years abroad, by 1900 Vachell had returned to England.
 He went on to write over 50 volumes of fiction including a popular school story, The Hill (1905), which gives an idealised view of life at Harrow and of the friendship between two boys.

 He also wrote 22 plays, the most successful of which in his lifetime was Quinneys (1914), made into a film in 1919 and again in 1927.
 A 90 minute BBC television adaptation was broadcast in 1948 and another in 1956.
 The BBC also broadcast numerous radio adaptations over the years.
 'Quinneys' was first published as a book by John Murray, London in 1914.
 It was "a book of friends; of quaint human characters against the background of a shop for faked antiques and genuine love."
 The same characters featured in three subsequent books and other magazine stories.

 Another play, The Case of Lady Camber (1915), was the basis for the film Lord Camber's Ladies (1932), produced by Alfred Hitchcock but not directed by him.
 It was later adapted again as The Story of Shirley Yorke.
 Vachell's last autobiographical book, More from Methuselah (1951), was published in the year of his 90th birthday.

 Although some fiction, like the stories in Bunch Grass (1912), is set in American ranching country, much of his writing concerns a comfortably prosperous English way of life which was echoed in Widcombe Manor, his house near Bath, and his old-fashioned, distinguished appearance and manner.
 He was a fellow of the Royal Society of Literature.

 He died on 10 January 1955 in Bath, and is buried in the churchyard of St Thomas à Becket, adjacent to Widcombe Manor.

 Personal life

 In 1889, Vachell married Eliza (born 1869; known as "Lydie" or Lydia), daughter of Chauncy Hatch Phillips, his partner in the Californian land company; they had a son- killed in service during the First World War- and a daughter.
 She died in 1895 after the birth of their daughter.

 Works

-Many of his works first appeared in serialisations in Cassell's Magazine, The Cornhill Magazine, The Pall Mall Magazine, Pearson's Magazine, The Strand Magazine, The Windsor Magazine and other contemporary magazines.
+Many of Vachell's works first appeared in serialisations in Cassell's Magazine, The Cornhill Magazine, The Pall Mall Magazine, Pearson's Magazine, The Strand Magazine, The Windsor Magazine and other contemporary magazines.